Choosing Liners for Wooden Planter Boxes (Types and How To Line)

 • Improved Plant Health: For instance, certain liner materials can help regulate soil temperature, keeping roots cooler in summer and warmer in winter.

 • Ease of Maintenance: planter box and raised bed liners make cleaning and maintaining your planters a breeze.
-When it’s time to refresh the soil or change plants, you can simply remove and replace the liner, sparing the planter box from excessive disturbance.
+When it’s time to refresh and improve the soil or change plants, you can simply remove and replace the liner, sparing the planter box from excessive disturbance.

 • Versatility in Planting: With liners, you can easily switch between different types of plants that may have varying soil and moisture needs, without having to worry about the impact on the wooden box.